 I had a fine dinner before at the restaurant at the opera.
 I was here at this opera once before in the 70s to see Janis Martin who is not completely forgotten.

 I had other choices of things to see in Berlin, but I thought Der Vampyr by Heinrich Marschner at the Komische Oper would be fun, and I was right.
 Or as it says in the program 'after Heinrich Marschner.'
+The Dracula novel appeared in 1897 while this opera was first performed in 1828.

 Lord Ruthven, Vampire: Heiko Trinsinger (baritone)